markjnkim/es_mod/01-html/content/step-1-html-cmd-git.md

 Okay, still not very pretty, but we've laid some important groundwork that's going to make the next several steps much easier to complete.

 > **Check Point:** \
-What's the first thing you should do before writing a single line of HTML code?\
+> What's the first thing you should do before writing a single line of HTML code?\
+>    Answer:

 What's the difference between a `<section>` element and a `<div>`?\
+>    Answer:

 How do you leave comments in HTML code?
+>    Answer:

 ## Revisit Our Git Workflow